Meet the staff at our school!

 I have been a teacher since 2010.
 I did my placements at Highfield Primary School and was thrilled to be given the job here.
 I did my first degree at Manchester University reading English Literature and History.
 I then worked in several places including a crown court, a newspaper office and even London Zoo!
 I have lived in Rowlands Gill most of my life.
 I went to Rowlands Gill Primary School and then to Hookergate Comprehensive.
 When I am not at school my favourite thing to do is go walking in the Lake District.
 I love lakes and mountains!
 I am also part of an all age amateur dramatics group!
 I am really passionate about education and equality.
 I love being a teacher.
 The children at Highfield are a joy to work with and it's a real priviledge to teach here.

 Mr Allan (Year 5/6 Teacher)

 Hi, my name is Tom Allan and I have been working at Highfield since 2014.
-I have been teaching for the past 11 years having completed my PGCE at Newcastle University.
+I have been teaching for the past 14 years having completed my PGCE at Newcastle University.
 I actually carried out my final training placement at Highfield and it has been great to catch up with the staff who are still here and meet those who have joined since.
-Before teaching I worked in television but giving that up, moving back to the north east and into education was one of the best decisions I have ever made.
-I live in Whitley Bay with my wife and two sons and enjoy watching Newcastle United, playing squash and watching live music.
-It has been a pleasure working with the children of Highfield Community Primary and I look forward to working with them further over the coming years.
+Before teaching I worked in television, but giving that up, moving back to the north east and into education was one of the best decisions I have ever made.
+I have two wonderful sons, live in Whitley Bay, enjoy watching Newcastle United, playing squash and watching live music.
+It is a pleasure working with the children of Highfield Community Primary and I look forward to working with them further over the coming years.